 How to Start an Apprentice Program from Scratch

 An apprentice program is a structured training system that allows individuals to learn a trade while working under the supervision of a journey-level worker.
-These programs have been around for centuries, and can be a fantastic way to attract and retain employees.
+These programs have been around for centuries, and can be a fantastic way for businesses to attract, train, and retain employees.

 Here are a few examples of apprenticeship programs (sometimes called training academies) recently launched by HVAC companies:

-Getting started isn't as difficult as you might think.
-We'll walk you through the process, from setting goals to creating a plan and finding the right candidates.
+If you’re an employer considering how to start an apprenticeship program, the process may not be as difficult as you think.
+We'll walk you through the steps, from setting goals to creating a plan and finding the right candidates.

 What Makes a Successful Apprenticeship?